mjsamadi/CaseStudy-FinTech/README.md

 ---
 ## **5. Recommendations**
-Trulioo has enough potential to expand sevices in difrrent areas. some of services and solution that I think that Trulioo can deliver, suggested in below:
+Trulioo has enough potential to expand services in different areas. some of the services and solutions that I think that Trulioo can deliver are suggested below:

 ### 5.1.
 New services and Solutions:

 **A. Age Detection**
-If you operate within Healthcare or Gaming, or sell age-restricted products, regulation has never been tighter.
+If you operate within Healthcare or Gaming or sell age-restricted products, regulation has never been tighter.
 Your online age verification processes must accurately and reliably restrict access for minors.
 Regulators can and will hold your business accountable.
-And they’re aligned on one essential point—to simply ask “are you over 18?” or “are you over 21?” may no longer be enough.
+And they’re aligned on one essential point—to simply asking “are you over 18?” or “are you over 21?” may no longer be enough.
 It doesn’t qualify as age verification, nor does it prove due diligence.
 Get age verification wrong and your company could face closure.

 **B. Certificate Authority (CA)**
 In cryptography, a certificate authority or certification authority (CA) is an entity that stores, signs, and issues digital certificates.
 A digital certificate certifies the ownership of a public key by the named subject of the certificate.
 This allows others (relying parties) to rely upon signatures or on assertions made about the private key that corresponds to the certified public key.
-A CA acts as a trusted third party—trusted both by the subject (owner) of the certificate and by the party relying upon the certificate.
+A CA acts as a trusted third-party—trusted both by the subject (owner) of the certificate and by the party relying upon the certificate.
 The format of these certificates is specified by the X.509 standard.
 A CA issues digital certificates that contain a public key and the identity of the owner.
-The matching private key is not made available publicly, but kept secret by the end user who generated the key pair.
+The matching private key is not made available publicly but kept secret by the end-user who generated the key pair.
 The certificate is also a confirmation or validation by the CA that the public key contained in the certificate belongs to the person, organization, server or other entity noted in the certificate.
-A CA's obligation in such schemes is to verify an applicant's credentials, so that users and relying parties can trust the information in the issued certificate.
+A CA's obligation in such schemes is to verify an applicant's credentials so that users and relying parties can trust the information in the issued certificate.
 CAs use a variety of standards and tests to do so.
 In essence, the certificate authority is responsible for saying "yes, this person is who they say they are, and we, the CA, certify that".
 If the user trusts the CA and can verify the CA's signature, then they can also assume that a certain public key does indeed belong to whoever is identified in the certificate.
-Trulioo has potential to launch B2C service and after identity verification, Issue a digital certificate for person or business. by this way customers can add their digital signture to any other documents or message in any system.
+Trulioo has the potential to launch B2C service and after identity verification, Issue a digital certificate for a person or business. by this way, customers can add their digital signature to any other documents or messages in any system.

 **C. Portable KYC**
-Current Trulioo's KYC solution working as online enquirer-based model and result of Identity verification is not trustable to share it to any other parties.
-Any new party should verify user’s KYC again with Trulioo.
-Trulioo can offer a solution that users make a KYC portable package that referred to Trulioo online identity verification with specific validation time.
+Current Trulioo's KYC solution works as an online enquirer-based model and the result of Identity verification is not trustable to share with any other parties.
+Any new party should verify the user’s KYC again with Trulioo.
+Trulioo can offer a solution that users make a KYC portable package that referred to Trulioo online identity verification with a specific validation time.

 ---
 ### 5.2.
-New soltion Technlogies:
+Technologies for New solution:

 **A. Age Detection by AI**